AxLabs/grantshares/README.md

 # GrantShares Program 💰🚀💚

-The GrantShares Program is a discretionary grants program governed by the GrantSharesDAO, where funds are primarily provided by the Neo Foundation and partner initiatives in the Neo ecosystem.
+The GrantShares Program is a discretionary grants program governed by the **GrantSharesDAO**, where funds are primarily provided by the Neo Foundation and partner initiatives in the Neo ecosystem.

-The GrantSharesDAO is designed to give the Neo community **more agility** to execute initiatives beyond those directly supported by the Neo Foundation or other grant-based programs, such as [EcoBoost](https://neo.org/eco#ecoboost), [EcoFund](https://neo.org/eco#ecofund), or [Early Adoption](https://neo.org/eco#earlyadoption).
+The **GrantSharesDAO** is designed to give the Neo community **more agility** to execute initiatives beyond those directly supported by the Neo Foundation or other grant-based programs, such as [EcoBoost](https://neo.org/eco#ecoboost), [EcoFund](https://neo.org/eco#ecofund), or [Early Adoption](https://neo.org/eco#earlyadoption).
 Therefore, GrantShares **doesn't compete** with